fanxyuyu/DoyleBot/README.md

 ## Commands:
 Admin:
-  - clear <quantity>: delete specific amount of messages
+  - clear <quantity>: delete a specific amount of messages

 Basic:
   - Help: shows all commands